-Webcasts and webinars are usually confused for one another, but they both have different characteristics and even serve different purposes!
-By understanding the differences between the two, you can present your data to the correct audience, all based on your marketing goals.
+Webcasts and webinars are usually confused with one another, but they both have several different characteristics and serve different purposes.!
+By understanding the differences between the two, you can present your data to the correct audience based on your marketing goals.

 Webcasts can be used, for example, when a company wants to make a corporate announcement.
 The information can be presented, directly to the audience, without any interruptions.
 Webcasts can also be used for town hall meetings, music festivals, and more popularly, TED Talks.
 The speaker presents their data to the audience, either fully virtually or a hybrid audience, and they speak about their topic for a certain amount of time.
 If your marketing goal is just to present data and facts without any audience interaction, then a webcast is the best route to take!

 Webinars, as previously mentioned, are interactive for everyone involved!
 Guests can feel like they are truly a part of the webinar by asking questions, answering live polls and interacting with other guests.
-RTC, or real time communication plays a major role in webinars, as guests can speak directly to the webinar hosts and vice versa.
-Webinars also have the ability to have file sharing; if there are files that the webinar hosts wants their guests to see, they can send out the file to every guest, and everyone will have immediate access to it.
+Real-time communication (RTC) plays a major role in webinars, as guests can speak directly to the webinar hosts and vice versa.
+Webinars also have the ability to have file sharing; if there are files that the webinar hosts want their guests to see, they can send out the file to every guest, and everyone will have immediate access to it.
 Webinars are typically educational, with the host educating the guests on the topics at hand.

 Webinars have the audience engaged throughout the entire webinar, which creates a more in-depth user experience!
 And there is more than one way to have your guests interact with one another- through the use of live chats, emoji reactions and Q&A sessions, guests have a more hands-on learning experience as they retain the information being given.
 Keep in mind that when you allow your guests to be interactive, the conversation has the ability to be moved away from the original topic at hand.